What is Poultry Seasoning? Definition, Ingredients & Uses

 Mix well and store in an airtight container away from light and moisture.

-Can I use poultry seasoning on meat other than chicken or turkey?
+Can I use poultry seasoning on non-poultry dishes?

 Absolutely!
-It works great on pork, lamb, and even tofu for plant-based dishes.
+It works great on pork, lamb, tofu, roasted vegetables, and vegetarian soups.
+The herbal notes complement many proteins and plant-based dishes.

 Is poultry seasoning the same as Italian seasoning?

-Nope!
-Italian seasoning tends to be lighter and includes oregano, basil, and parsley.
-Poultry seasoning leans more toward sage-heavy blends with warming spices.
+No. Italian seasoning features oregano, basil, and parsley.
+Poultry seasoning leans toward sage-heavy blends with warming spices like nutmeg or allspice.

 How long does poultry seasoning last?